Penthious/obsidian-dnd/2-Mechanics/CLI/bestiary/beast/deer.md

 NoteIcon: monster
 BestiaryType: beast
 SourceType: Bestiary
 BookSource: "Monster Manual p.
-321, Hoard of the Dragon Queen.
+321, Hoard of the Dragon Queen, Dragon of Icespire Peak.
 Available in the SRD and the Basic Rules."
 ---
 # [Deer](2-Mechanics/CLI/bestiary/beast/deer.md)
 *Source: Monster Manual p.
-321, Hoard of the Dragon Queen.
+321, Hoard of the Dragon Queen, Dragon of Icespire Peak.
 Available in the SRD and the Basic Rules.*

 ```statblock
 "name": "Deer"